 In the 1800s, it was still under the rule of the Gond dynasty for many centuries.
-It was only in 1862 when the first forest management rules were instituted prohibiting the cutting of various tree species like Sal, Teak, Saja.
-And by 1871, this place saw a tremendous change.
+It was only in 1862 when the first forest management rules were instituted prohibiting the cutting of various tree species like Sal, Teak, Saja, etc. And, by 1871, this place saw a tremendous change.

-Then in 1969, the management began to relocate the villages to more core areas like Bishanpura, Gorhela, etc. Sometime around 1970, the authorities tried and made successful attempts for safeguarding the ‘jewel of Kanha’, the ‘Barasingha’ species of deers from extinction.
+Then in 1969, the management began to relocate the villages to more core areas like Bishanpura, Gorhela, etc. In 1970, the authorities tried and made successful attempts for safeguarding the ‘jewel of Kanha’, the ‘Barasingha’ species of deers from extinction.

 By 1980, so much had happened in this place that the Kanha Park had become the perfect location for Stanley Breeden and Belinda Wright’s award-winning National Geographic Film, ‘Land of the Tigers'.
 And the same year, this place witnessed the successful attempts of the very first phase of the Project Tiger.

-Kanha Museum.
-The Kanha Museum is perhaps one of the most ideal places to get useful information about the topography as well as many other intriguing aspects of the park.
-This place has a lot to offer like reserves, carnivores, reptiles and herbivore creatures.
-What is really more intriguing is the fact that in order to offer a much better comprehension of the wildlife habitat to tourists, this historical center also houses a few charts, photographs, and models offering a very detailed insight of the food chain.
+It is perhaps one of the most ideal places to get useful information about the topography as well as many other intriguing aspects of the park.
+This place has a lot to offer like reserves, carnivores, reptiles, and herbivore creatures.
+What is really more intriguing is the fact that in order to offer a much better comprehension of the wildlife habitat to tourists, this historical center also houses a few charts, photographs, and models offering a very detailed insight into the food chain.
 For anyone who loves detailed work, this is the kind of place worth visiting.

-Kawardha Palace.
-The Kawardha Palace is yet another amazing option to explore in and around the Kanha Tiger Reserve.
-Spread across an area of 11 acres, this destination encompasses amazing panoramic views of Maikal Hill Range.
+This one is yet another amazing option to explore in and around the Kanha Tiger Reserve.
+Spread across an area of 11 acres, this destination encompasses amazing panoramic views of the Maikal Hill Range.
 For any nature lover, this place is a must-visit.

-Amarkantak.
-Also known as Teerthraj, this place is situated at a distance of around 159km from Kanha National Park.
+Also known as Teerthraj, this place is situated at a distance of around 159 km from Kanha National Park.
 The enriching natural heritage of this land is quite noteworthy.
-This place is also one of the emerging points of Narmada, Sone and Johila rivers.
+This place is also one of the emerging points of the Narmada, Sone, and Johila rivers.
 Amarkantak is best known for its Dudhdhara waterfalls, the foaming water of which resembles milk.

-Jabalpur.
-A place which is also known as the soul of Madhya Pradesh, Jabalpur is the city of coloured marble rocks.
-This place is situated at a distance of 164km from Kanha National Park offering many attractions to travelers to cherish forever.
+A place which is also known as the soul of Madhya Pradesh, Jabalpur is a city of colored marble rocks.
+This place is situated at a distance of 164 km from Kanha National Park, offering many attractions to travelers to cherish forever.
 For anyone who is looking for knowing the cultural significance of this place, Jabalpur is a must-visit.

-By Train.
 The overall connectivity via train to Madhya Pradesh is very good.
-Rajdhani, Garib Rath, Shatabdi are some of the trains that will take you to Madhya Pradesh.
-The nearest railway station is Jabalpur.
-From there, you will need to get some means of transportation to cover a distance of around 160km approximately.
+Rajdhani, Garib Rath, Shatabdi are some of the trains that operate to and fro Madhya Pradesh at good frequency.
+The nearest railway station is Jabalpur Junction located at a distance of about 126 km via Mandla-Jabalpur Road.
+As you deboard at the station, you will need to cover the remaining distance by some means of public transportation.